tmwine/github-upload/README.md

 ```
 (nb: prod_len must be kept short for this to execute in reasonable timespans (on typical 2020's-era processors, say < 200), and num_sam of order 1e5).)

-Note:
-- from the results of the paper, if h_est is the result of the resampled Monte Carlo routine, then the average entropy, h_est/prod_len, should be approximately constant
-- there is not yet an entropy routine for longer alphabets (>2 symbols); this would just involve incorporating block row matrix multiplication in the BinAlpha_Entropy routine
+Note, from the results of the paper, if h_est is the result of the resampled Monte Carlo routine, then the average entropy, h_est/prod_len, should be approximately constant.
+Also, for alphabets of > 2 symbols there is not yet an entropy routine; this would just involve incorporating block row matrix multiplication in the BinAlpha_Entropy routine

   #### z-score under an alphabet of 3 symbols